lirantal/essential-nodejs-security-book/manuscript/injections.md

 A typical application will expect to receive the username and password fields either as a normal HTML FORM submit or through an AJAX call where the request sends these fields as a JSON content-type.

-In this case, an ExpressJS web application will require the following middlewares:
+In this case, an Express web application will require the following middlewares:

 ```js
 app.use(bodyParser.json());